-Your Pursuit boat is designed to be powered with three outboard engines.
+Your Pursuit boat is designed to be powered with triple 4-cycle outboard engines.

 Each manufacturer of the various outboard engines provides an owner's information manual which includes its limited warranty statement with its product.
 It is important you read and understand the information and become familiar with the warranty, operation and maintenance of the engines and drive systems.